sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 COPYING    Documentation  init     kernel       Makefile          samples  tools
 ```

-You can use cregit-linux tool: https://cregit.linuxsources.org/
+You can use cregit-linux tool, to explore the code: https://cregit.linuxsources.org/

 for example: https://cregit.linuxsources.org/code/5.11/